 \section{Discussion}

-In this paper, we establish a deep connection between the full-dimensional PGD and the factorized approaches for solving nonconvex low-rank optimization problems.
-Our main result shows that any SOSP of the factorized problem must also be a stationary point of projected gradient descent algorithms on the original function, connecting naturally the optimization landscape of the unconstrained factorized approaches with the full-dimensional rank-constrained approaches.
+In this paper, we establish a connection between the full-dimensional approach and the factorized approach for solving nonconvex low-rank optimization problems.
+Our main result shows that any SOSP of the factorized problem must also be a fixed point of projected gradient descent algorithms on the original function, connecting naturally the optimization landscape of the unconstrained factorized approaches with the full-dimensional rank-constrained approaches.
 In particular, this allows us to obtain various types of established optimality results for PGD algorithms and factorized algorithms in a single framework.
+We also illustrate applications of our framework to certain low-rank estimation problems arising in matrix signal recovery, such as matrix sensing, matrix completion, and robust PCA.
 Overall, our result provides a new perspective on understanding the optimization landscape of the factorized approaches.

-While the present work only considers exact stationary points of PGD and exact SOSPs of the factorized problems, finding such points is practically challenging.
+While the present work only considers exact fixed points of PGD and exact SOSPs of the factorized problems, finding such points is practically challenging.
 Standard optimization techniques such as stochastic or perturbed gradient descent are known to converge to an approximate SOSP \citep{ge2015escaping,jin2017escape}.
-Characterizing equivalence between approximate stationary points for full-dimensional PGD versus factorized approaches is therefore of practical interest.
+Characterizing equivalence between approximate fixed points for full-dimensional PGD versus factorized approaches is therefore of practical interest.
 Another interesting direction would be to establish similar results under additional constraints on the full matrix $X=AB^\top$ or on the factorized matrices $A$ and $B$.